extratone/siri/README.md

-# heysiri
+# `Siri Voice Commands`
-Complete list of Siri commands, updated April 2020.
+Working towards a more complete list of Siri voice commands

 ## Overview